 Friends meetings in the aftermath of the Covid-19 pandemic.
 Whilst it is tempting to think that the COVID-19 pandemic is behind us, there is currently something of a resurgence presenting very real dangers for many people so that, having re-started our regular meetings, we ask that attendees continue to observe sensible precautions, including taking a lateral flow test if necessary, particularly if they are showing any cold or flu-like symptoms or wearing a mask.
 Thank you.

-Christmas Concert On 10th December St Mary’s resonated to the glorious sound of the Stowmarket Concert Band as they played a varied programme of seasonal music.
-The 80 strong audience enjoyed an afternoon of classic favourites refreshed with wine and mince pies.
-The event raised over £1,000 for the Friends’ funds and was a great way to end the year.
-The money raised from this event, as with all others, adds to the impressive total that the Friends have raised so far which now exceeds £130,000 and allows us to make further funds available to the church to build on the £102,000 already granted since the Friends were formed.
+Friends’ Village Fête and D-Day Commemoration Concert On Saturday 8th June, the Friends held a Village Fête on the lawn of Bacton Manor, when villagers were able to have a go at bowling, test the steadiness of their hand at Beat the Buzzer and try their luck on two draws.
+Musical accompaniment gave the day a distinctly party feel.
+On the Sunday, a D-Day Commemoration Concert marked the 80th anniversary of the D-Day landings in Normandy.
+The money raised from these events, as with all others, adds to the impressive total that the Friends have raised so far which now exceeds £130,000 and allows us to make further funds available to the church to build on the £106,000 already granted since the Friends were formed.
 In that time we have supported numerous small projects as well as some more ambitious ones.
 The very first project supported entirely by funds from the Friends was to carry out repairs to the clerestory windows with further work carried out the following year.
 Another was to provide cushions for the pews to make the hard pews rather more comfortable and inviting.
 From these small beginnings, a number of projects have been partly or entirely funded by the Friends to repair or improve the fabric of the building.
 Perhaps one of the more glamorous and ambitious projects was the c onservation of the Doom painting on the chancel wall.
 This important Doom is now preserved for future generations.
-Subsidence affecting the north aisle continues to be a challenging problem for which the Friends have been involved in funding investigatory work and expect to be able to assist with such works as may be necessary to halt any further damage.
+Subsidence affecting the north aisle continues to be a challenging problem for which the Friends have been involved in funding investigatory work and have just made another grant fund further survey work.